Vyral/base-template/_posts/2019-08-12-we-want-to-feature-your-services-on-nates-list.md

 So whether you work in one of the areas I’ve mentioned or you’re an electrician, roofer, painter, carpet cleaner, tile setter, or something else entirely, we invite you to reach out if you’re interested in lending your services to our team’s clients and expanding your business.
 This is an opportunity for those of us who all live and work in the Valley community to help one another.&nbsp;

 I hope this message finds you well.
 If you have any questions or would like more information about this opportunity, please don’t hesitate to contact me.
-Otherwise, fill out the form here and together we can build one of the best referral networks in the Valley.
+Otherwise, fill out the form <a href="https://forms.gle/DtxftHxtrSSTbzXh6" target="_blank">here</a> and together we can build one of the best referral networks in the Valley.
 I look forward to hearing from you\!